-COLUMBUS, Ohio (AP) — A federal judge has ruled that Ohio is the appropriate forum for an investors' lawsuit seeking to collect $100 million on three-decade-old Venezuelan promissory notes.
+COLUMBUS, Ohio (AP) — A federal judge is ready to hear arguments about the timeliness of an investors' lawsuit seeking to collect $100 million on three-decade-old Venezuelan promissory notes.

-At stake is a lawsuit filed by Skye Ventures of Columbus seeking payment on the notes from a defunct government-sponsored bank in Venezuela.
+At stake is the future of the suit filed by Columbus-based Skye Ventures seeking payment on the notes from a defunct government-sponsored bank in Venezuela.